lmcrean/odyssey-api/docs/readme_react.md

 This readme chapter explains the frontend of the Odyssey app.
 The frontend is built with React, using a variety of libraries and tools to create a dynamic and responsive user interface.

-## Epics and User Stories (Strategy and Scope Plane)
+## Structure of the Application

-The user stories are covered in the Agile Methodology.
+The user stories are covered more thoroughtly in the `Agile Methodology` section.
+Key User Stories to understand the structure of the application are:

 - **As a user**, I can sign up and log into the app to access my personalized messaging dashboard.
 - **As a user**, I can view a list of all my ongoing conversations and quickly access any of them.